Easy Indoor Primrose Plant Care In 3 Steps

 Care indoors.
 Keep the plant in bright, indirect sun.
 Direct sun can scorch the leaves causing dried browned spots.
 This blooming houseplant will last longer in cooler temperatures (60F).
 The soil should be well-drained and… Read more …

 Showy primrose flowers are available from florists mid-winter and produce bright blooms for several weeks.
 Primrose plant profile, picture, and care tips.
 Read more …

 Primroses are small, colorful woodland perennials that last for many years with the right planting and care.
 These plants bloom in a range of colors and grow best… Read more …

-Please enter your email address so that I can update you whenever a new video is added to our site.
-You’ll never be bombarded with promotional emails.
-I’ll only send “new video” notifications. 🙂
+If so, enter your email address and we’ll update you whenever a new post is added here.
+You’ll never get any promotional emails, only “new post” notifications.

 Your information will only be used to send you our blog updates.
 You can change your mind at any time by clicking the unsubscribe link at the bottom of any email that you receive from us.
 You can find details about our privacy practices here.

 If you don’t want to subscribe, that’s okay.
 You can stay in the loop by following us on social media.
 In either case, please do me a favor and share this post via one of the social share buttons below.
 I’d really appreciate it.